-3 units, 2.5 hour lecture, 1.5 hours laboratory (GR) Prerequisite(s): PHOTO 71
+3 units, 2.5 hours lecture, 1.5 hours laboratory (GR) Prerequisite(s): PHOTO 71

-Not open for credit to students who have completed or are concurrently enrolled in PHOTO 220A
+Not open for credit to students who have completed PHOTO 220A

-Students must have a working knowledge of the camera and computer operations.
+Students must have a working knowledge of the DSLR camera and computer operations.

 Beginning professional level DSLR and processing skills: Theory of production of photos for portraiture, editorial, event, and tabletop products, camera capture, fundamental techniques, lighting, shadow, highlights, introduction to commercial assignments.
 1012.00